-It’s an invitation to embark on an inner journey in order to understand yourself better and shed the limiting beliefs that are holding you back from becoming your best self.
+This soul hunger is an invitation to embark on an inner journey in order to understand ourselves better and shed the limiting beliefs that are holding us back from becoming our best and most authentic self.

-It’s no coincidence that this experience of feeling like something is missing happens in our lives at a time that we know we have a lot to be grateful for.
+It often happens at a time in our life when we’re acutely aware that we have a lot to be grateful for.

 And if feeling lost and confused isn’t enough we also feel lonely because we find that most people don’t understand what we’re experiencing.
 We get the message- “You have so much and are so fortunate what could possibly be missing in your life?”